Guide: Moving to Texas – Electricity and Everything Else

 • No-deposit electricity: if you have credit problems and don’t pass the automatic soft credit check, you can consider “no deposit” prepaid energy plans on the site which don’t require a credit check and provide same-day electricity service, but cost more than regular plans.

-If you’re moving into an existing home in a deregulated area, you should choose an electricity company and energy plan, and set up service at least two weeks in advance of your move-in date, which can be performed online at HomeEnergyClub.com or by calling the energy company phone numbers on the website.
-In some cases, you may have to wait for the vacating owner of the house to cancel their power.
+If you’re moving into an existing home in a deregulated area, choose an electricity company and energy plan, and set up service at least two weeks prior to your move-in date.
+You can do this right here or by calling the energy company phone numbers on our website.

 Resources for Moving to Texas:

-Setting Up Electricity in Cities with Regulated Power
+Setting Up Electricity in A Regulated City

-If you will be using the same energy provider and simply transferring your service, you can contact them two to four weeks prior to your moving day to let them know about your change of address.
 Have your account information and your new address ready, along with your set move-out and move-in dates.
 It’s important to be prepared for up-front costs, as some companies may charge a transfer or sign-up fee that can range from $20 to $50 or higher.

 • Regulated Cities: Austin (Austin Energy), San Antonio (CPS Energy), Beaumont (Entergy), The Woodlands/Conroe (Entergy),